Flexible varieties and automorphism groups: Flexibility versus transitivity

-The complement $Y=X\backslash V$ is closed, and all its irreducible components are of dimension $<\dim X$.
-Using induction on the dimension of $X$ it follows that \eqref{1.2.a} holds for $\cH$ sufficiently large and all $x\in X$ simultaneously, concluding the proof. \eproof
+The complement $Y=X\backslash V$ is closed, $G$-invariant, and all its irreducible components are of dimension $<\dim X$.
+Using induction on the dimension of $X$ we see that \eqref{1.2.a} holds for $\cH$ sufficiently large and all $x\in X$ simultaneously, concluding the proof. \eproof